 - Expectations for Municipal Advisors - supervision, books and records, etc.

-Municipal Advisors, Municipal Underwriters, Advice and the MSRB (FE)
+NEW! - Municipal Advisors, Municipal Underwriters, Advice and the MSRB (FE INT)

 This is not a course on the Municipal Advisor Rule, but rather, addresses elements within the Rule, now that the dust has settled.
 The course identifies the municipal advisor, municipal underwriter, and advice as it is applied to new issues from a municipal entity or obligated person.
 After designating that which differentiates the municipal advisor from the municipal underwriter, the MSRB rules are used to demonstrate that which they shared equally.